wellcomecollection/iiif-builder-infrastructure/README.md

 | 10       | dds-test.dlcs.io -> dashboard-stageprd                       |
 | 11       | iiif.dlcs.io -> iiif-builder-prod                            |
 | 12       | dds.dlcs.io -> dashboard-prod                                |

+## Permissions

+Assumed roles are used for accessing AWS.
+When using this Terraform, 2 profiles are needed as resources are used from different AWS accounts.

+1. `main-wellcome`
+  - the 'main' Wellcome Cloud account.
+  - this is only used for accessing resources not in the main dlcs AWS account (`data "terraform_remote_state" "platform_infra"` resources).
+2. `dev-wellcome`
+  - the profile that uses `main-wellcome` as source_profile to assume `digirati-developer` iam role.
+  - used for all resources in main dlcs AWS account (`provider`, `terraform` and other `data "terraform_remote_state"`).

+> There may be other/better ways to achieve this!